 These cichlids are not that large and are very easy to care for.
 They get their name from the cluster keyhole-like shape around the tail.

 They are one of the best centerpiece fish you can have as they color the aquarium with their unique features.
-Thanks to its beautiful body pattern, they look distinct yet beautiful in their way.
+Thanks to their beautiful body pattern, they look distinct yet beautiful in their way.

 Common Plecostomus